Orsa spelmän, Orsa Fiddlers

 The collaboration continued with a series of records under the name Orsa Spelmän, Orsa fiddlers.
 With Benny Andersson, they also appear on the record November 1989 and not least, together with their friend Jan-Anders "Jogga" Ernlund in BAO, Benny Andersson's orchestra is included.

 Larsåke ”Leckan” Leksell and Peter Ohlson have both been regular accordionists with the fiddlers, but it still happens that Benny jumps in.
-Or as an accordion student of Leckan put it: "Who is he who replaces Leckan in Orsa fiddlers when Leckan can´t make it?"
+Or as an accordion student of Leckan put it: "Who is he who replaces Leckan into Orsa fiddlers when Leckan can't?"